This report highlights trends from

 Total e-cigarettes:

-During the 6-month period ending on December 29, 2024, the total number of e-cigarette products sold in the U.S. has reached 7,051 products; of which 93.4% were disposable e-cigarettes.1
+During the 6-month period ending on May 18, 2025, the total number of e-cigarette products sold in the U.S. has reached 7,066 products, of which 6,593 (93.3%) were disposable e-cigarettes.1

-From February 2, 2020, to December 29, 2024, total monthly e-cigarette unit sales increased by 32.1% (15.7 million units to 20.7 million units); and non-tobacco flavored e-cigarette sales (mint, menthol, clear/other cooling and other flavors) increased by 50.1% (11.2 million units to 16.9 million units).
-By December 29, 2024, non-tobacco flavored e-cigarette sales accounted for 81.5% of total unit sales.
+From February 2, 2020, to May 18, 2025, total monthly e-cigarette unit sales increased by 29.3% (15.7 million units to 20.3 million units); and non-tobacco-flavored e-cigarette sales (mint, menthol, clear/other cooling and other flavors) increased by 46.6% (11.2 million units to 16.5 million units).
+By May 18, 2025, non-tobacco-flavored e-cigarette sales accounted for 81.3% of total unit sales.

-Geek Bar Pulse and RAZ, ranked among the top 5 brands nationally in this data brief, contain product models considered smart vapes (vapes that incorporate technologies such as digital screens, interactive notifications and power level/usage indicators).3
+Geek Bar Pulse and RAZ, ranked among the top five brands nationally in this data brief, contain product models considered smart vapes (vapes that incorporate technologies such as digital screens, interactive notifications and power level/usage indicators).3

 The 2024 National Youth Tobacco Survey (NYTS) found that 7.8% (1.21 million) of high school and 3.5% (410,000) of middle school students currently used e-cigarettes.
 Among those who currently used e-cigarettes, 87.6% used flavored e-cigarettes.2

-Flavored Disposable e-cigarettes:
+Flavored Disposable E-Cigarettes:

-From February 2, 2020, to December 29, 2024, disposable e-cigarette sales increased by 206.0% (4.1 million units to 12.5 million units); their unit share increased from 26.0% to 60.3% of total e-cigarette sales.
-As of December 29, 2024, 94.9% of disposable sales were of non-tobacco flavors.
+From February 2, 2020, to May 18, 2025, disposable e-cigarette sales increased by 202.5% (4.1 million units to 12.3 million units); their unit share increased from 26.0% to 60.9% of total e-cigarette sales.
+As of May 18, 2025, 94.7% of disposable sales were of non-tobacco flavors.

 Among youth who used e-cigarettes in 2024, 55.6% used disposable e-cigarettes (NYTS).2

-Menthol flavored e-cigarettes:
+Menthol flavored E-Cigarettes:

-From February 2, 2020, to December 29, 2024, overall menthol-flavored e-cigarette sales increased by 5.3% (5.2 million units to 5.4 million units), including a 4.4% increase in menthol-flavored cartridge sales (4.8 million units to 5.0 million units).
-As of December 29, 2024, menthol-flavored e-cigarette sales accounted for 26.2% of the overall e-cigarette market and 61.0% of the prefilled cartridge market.
+From February 2, 2020, to May 18, 2025, overall menthol-flavored e-cigarette sales increased by 3.0% (5.2 million units to 5.3 million units).
+Menthol-flavored cartridge sales decreased by 0.5% (4.80 million units to 4.77 million units).
+As of May 18, 2025, menthol-flavored e-cigarette sales accounted for 26.2% of the overall e-cigarette market and 60.3% of the prefilled cartridge market.

 Among youth who used flavored e-cigarettes in 2024, 15.1% used menthol flavor (NYTS).2